WUSTL-Biol4220/home/labs/lab_03.md

 In this lab, we'll learn more about how to move between different commits within a single repo branch.

 Similar to what you did in Part 1 of this lab, we will clone your Lab 03 assignment repo from GitHub to the `~/labs` directory on your VM.
 The process of cloning a repo to your workstation will become familiar over time, but revisit the Part 1 instructions if you don't remember the exact procedure.
-The general procedure is to: navigate to the Lab 03 assignment on GitHub, click Code, select HTTPS, then copy the link to your clipboard (e.g. `https://github.com/WUSTL-Biol4220/lab-03-mlandis.git`).
+The general procedure is to: navigate to the Lab 03 assignment on GitHub, click Code, select SSH, then copy the link to your clipboard (e.g. `git@github.com:WUSTL-Biol4220/lab-03-mlandis.git`).
 Then, enter `~/labs` and call `git clone` while using the copied link as the argument.

 ```console
 mlandis@biol4220-mlandis:~/labs$ git clone git@github.com:WUSTL-Biol4220/lab-03-mlandis.git